kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 1. It is assumed that there is a list `A` which has elements which are already sorted.
 2. The task at hand is to insert another element (referred to as `key`) into the sorted list `A` so that after the insertion, the list must continue to remain sorted.
-3. The `key` is included by increasing the size of the list and placing it at
+3. The `key` is included by increasing the size of the list and placing it as the last element of the list.
+4. The `key` is compared with the last element `A[j-1]` of the sorted list.
+If the element is greater than the key, it is shifted right to A[j].
+This

 ## Algorithm in pseudocode